cgat-developers/ruffus/doc/tutorials/new_tutorial/deprecated_files_re.rst

 =======================================

-    For example, the following code from |manual.transform.chapter_num| takes files from the previous pipeline task, and makes new output parameters with the ``.sums`` suffix in place of the ``.chunks`` suffix:
+    For example, the following code takes files from the previous pipeline task, and makes new output parameters with the ``.sums`` suffix in place of the ``.chunks`` suffix: